kontena/docs/tools/image-registry.md

   $ kontena cloud token create <NAME>
   ```

-* Login with Docker CLI using your Kontena Cloud username and permanent token from the previous step:
+* Login with Docker CLI using your Kontena Cloud username and permanent token from the previous step as the password:

   ```
   $ docker login -u <USERNAME> images.kontena.io